 The registered race title honours Liberthine, the high-class mare owned by former Cheltenham racecourse chairman Robert Waley-Cohen.
 Liberthine landed the race known as the Mildmay Of Flete by seven lengths back in 2005 for Nicky Henderson under Waley-Cohen’s son Sam, while the mare later went on to land the Topham Chase in 2006 over the Grand National fences at Aintree.

-How the Mrs Paddy Power Mares’ Chase was initially received:
+Flashback: Here's how the Mrs Paddy Power Mares’ Chase was initially received

 Racing TV ambassador Ruby Walsh is the leading all-time rider at the Cheltenham Festival and added: “The Mrs Paddy Power Mares’ Chase will prove a great addition to the Festival, especially when it beds in over a three or four-year period.
 Jumps horses rarely have a financial value when they finish racing but, for owners who are lucky enough to have a good mare, they can be worth a considerable amount as brood mares.